fabiangomz/ghiblipedia/README.md

 A mobile application built with Ionic and Angular about Studio Ghibli movies.

-> **Academic Project**: This application was developed as a final project for the Master's degree in **Mobile Computing** to demonstrate proficiency in mobile application development using the Ionic Framework along Angular.
+This application was developed as a final project for the Master's degree in Mobile Computing to demonstrate proficiency in mobile application development using the Ionic Framework along Angular.

 ## About the Project